 The advent of the Google Earth Engine (GEE) platform relieves the huge stress of data storage and computing at regional and global scales.
-The GEE platform has included petabyte-scale remote sensing data with high-performance computing capabilities and powerful algorithm libraries (Gorelick et al., 2017).
-Presently, many successful attempts have been conducted using the GEE platform, such as mapping forest dynamics (Xiong et al., 2020), terrace (Cao et al., 2021), and surface water (Pekel et al., 2016).
+The GEE platform has included petabyte-scale remote sensing data with highperformance computing capabilities and powerful algorithm libraries (Gorelick et al., 2017).
+Presently, many successful studies have been conducted using the GEE platform, such as mapping forest dynamics (Xiong et al., 2020), terrace (Cao et al., 2021), and surface water (Pekel et al., 2016).
 It is convenient to obtain and process satellite data using the GEE platform.
 The combination of massive satellite observations and a flexible development environment makes it possible to derive annual dynamics of crop phenology with fine resolution in China.

 In this study, we extracted spatial and temporal patterns of maize phenology indicators in China from Landsat observations using the GEE platform.
-The derived phenology indicators include v3 (the date when the third leaf is fully expanded) and maturity (i.e., when the dry weight of maize grains first reaches the maximum) phase.
-We mapped annual phenological indicators of maize at a fine resolution (30m) from 1985 to 2020, using full achieve of Landsat images.
-The remainder of this paper is organized as below: Section 2 introduces the study area and datasets, Section 3 presents the method used in this study, Section 4 and Section 5 describes the results with discussion and the derived dataset, respectively, and an ending mark is provided in Section 6.
+The derived phenology indicators include v3 (the date when the third leaf is fully expanded) and maturity (i.e., when the dry weight of maize grains first reaches the maximum) phases.
+We mapped annual phenological indicators of maize at a fine resolution (30 m) from 1985 to 2020, using the full archive of Landsat images.
+The remainder of this paper is organized as follows: Sect.
+2 introduces the study area and datasets, Sect.
+3 presents the method used in this study, Sects.
+4 and 5 describe the results with discussion and the derived dataset, respectively, and a conclusion is provided in Sect.
+6.